 Service dogs are trained to assist people who live with various disabilities manage personal and other tasks.

-Some assistance dogs are also trained to help with medical responses, autism assistance and mobility assistance.
+Some assistance dogs are also trained to help with mobility assistance, medical responses, autism assistance and support veterans with Post Traumatic Stress Disorder.
 Golden retrievers and labradors are the most common types of assistance dogs.

 How are assistance dogs trained?

-Puppies chosen to be assistance dogs are trained for around 2 years.
+Puppies chosen to be assistance dogs are trained for around two years.
 Puppies are selected based on their temperament.

 How do assistance dogs help after training?